 The exact cause of ODD is not known, but it is believed that a combination of biological, genetic, and environmental factors may contribute to the condition.

 Biological: Some studies suggest that defects in or injuries to certain areas of the brain can lead to serious behavioral problems in children.
-In addition, ODD has been linked to abnormal amounts of certain types of brain chemicals, or neurotransmitters.
+In addition, ODD has been linked to abnormal functioning of certain types of brain chemicals, or neurotransmitters.
 Neurotransmitters help nerve cells in the brain communicate with each other.
-If these chemicals are out of balance or not working properly, messages may not make it through the brain correctly, leading to symptoms of ODD, and other mental illnesses.
+If these chemicals are not working properly, messages may not make it through the brain correctly, leading to symptoms of ODD, and other mental illnesses.
 Further, many children and teens with ODD also have other mental illnesses, such as ADHD, learning disorders, depression, or an anxiety disorder, which may contribute to their behavior problems.

 Genetics: Many children and teens with ODD have close family members with mental illnesses, including mood disorders, anxiety disorders, and personality disorders.
 This suggests that a vulnerability to develop ODD may be inherited.